Emergency department

 About our emergency department

-Cabrini’s Alan, Ada and Eva Selwyn Emergency Department (ED) is a Monash University teaching facility staffed by specialist emergency physicians and highly skilled nurses 24 hours, 7 days a week.
+Cabrini’s Alan, Ada and Eva Selwyn Emergency Department (ED) is a Monash University teaching facility staffed by dedicated emergency physicians and highly skilled nurses 24 hours, 7 days a week.
 We treat all emergency conditions (except major trauma) including cardiology and cardiothoracic surgery, general and aged care medicine, neurology and neurosurgery, oncology, intensive care, obstetrics, and paediatrics.

 Our ED at Cabrini Malvern is accredited by the Australian College of Emergency Medicine (ACEM), and has been for 10 years.
 ACEM accreditation recognises Cabrini’s commitment to excellence in health care, safety and quality.